2.4 Data Access Policies

 Links to examples

-Some good examples for Data Access policies are the following:
+Some good examples of data access policies are the following:

 Woollard, Matthew, L'Hours, Hervé, & Beedham, Hilary.
 (2016).
 CESSDA Data Access Policy (Version 1).
 Zenodo. https://doi.org/10.5281/zenodo.4054793